 The hydrographic properties of MOW that reside in the reservoir are considerably different than the ones of the original MSW generated in the Strait of Gibraltar.
-This is due to the intense mixing processes taking place in the Gulf of Cadiz, which mainly imply the downwelling and entrainment of NACW (Jia, 2000; Carracedo, et al 2014), as well as of other ambient water masses.
+This is due to the intense mixing processes taking place in the Gulf of Cadiz, which mainly imply the downwelling and entrainment of NACW (Jia, 2000; Carracedo et al. 2014), as well as of other ambient water masses.
 As the reservoir is mostly composed by the mixing of MSW and NACD, a possible source for the variability of MOW properties in the reservoir could be the variability of MSW or/and NACW (Artale et al., 2006, Fucso et al., 2008).
 However, other studies (Baringer and Price, 1997; Lozier and Sindlinger, 2009) stated that these two possibilities are too weak to explain the observed variability of MOW in the reservoir.
 In a more recent study, Bozec et al. (2011) concluded that MOW reservoir variability can be explained by changes of the North Atlantic circulation resulting in a shift of the preferred MOW pathway, such changes being induced by the variability of the atmospheric forcing.

-pathways.
+The area covered by the Tagus anticyclonic gyre is a key location from where the MOW is distributed on its two main advective pathways.
 North of the Tagus gyre, part of the flow diverges and continues northward beyond the Extremadura Promontory.
 The southern boundary of the Tagus gyre is linked with the westward MOW branch defined by Reid (1994), This branch originates in the southern flank of Gorringe Bank, and is fed by the splitting of the flow leaving the Gulf of Cadiz.
 It travels westwards along the northern wall of Horseshoe Basin (Iorga and Lozier, 1999a) where it converges with the southward geostrophic flow coming from the Tagus gyre (Iorga 1999a, Daniault et al., 1994).
-The formation of the so-called westward pathway geographically starts when the flow detaches from the mountain chain and penetrates westwards into the North
+The formation of the so-called westward pathway geographically starts when the flow detaches from the mountain chain and penetrates westwards into the North Atlantic.
+However, Iorga and Lozier (1999a and 1999b), using 80 years of hydrographic data and a diagnostic model, found that this branch does not count as a significant input of MOW into the subtropical gyre.